-According to recent studies, the average cart abandonment rate is around 69,99%.
+According to recent abandoned cart research (1), the average cart abandonment rate is around 69,99%.
 That means that out of every 100 potential customers, nearly 70 of them will leave without making a purchase.
 This is a huge problem for online stores, as it represents a lot of lost revenue.

 We consider the issue as a strong subject line with our clients as well and would like to share some knowledge and experiences in this field.
 In this blog post, we will discuss ways that you can investigate the reasons and recover abandoned cart sales to increase your revenue!

 Cart abandonment simply describes an instance in which users add items to the online shopping cart but do not complete the purchase and leave the cart page.
 Increasing abandonment of carts can lead to a decrease in conversion rates (CR) and can also cause unhappy user experiences (UX).

 When customers abandon carts, this can negatively affect your business creating lost buyers.
 It appears that a sale opportunity has been lost and reduced your income.

 What are the reasons for cart abandonment?

 There can be many reasons for cart abandonment.
 In order to reduce this number, it is important to know what they are.
 Once you have this information, you can work on fixing the problem areas and improve your conversion rate.

 - The user was not ready to buy: This could be due to a variety of reasons, such as the user just window shopping or not having the budget for the item at that time.